lmoecher/my_projects/html/html_basics/formatting/README.md

 ![Formatting code IMG 8](img/formatting_code_img_8.PNG "Formatting code IMG 8")

-* The Italics and Emphasize elements are very similar how they look.
+* The Italics and Emphasize elements are also very similar with how they look.

 #